CodePushGo/website/src/content/blog/en/how-to-schedule-ota-updates-for-capacitor-apps.md

 -   Gradually expand to a larger audience

-> "@Capgo is a must have tools for developers, who want to be more productive.
+> "@CodePushGo is a must have tools for developers, who want to be more productive.
 Avoiding review for bugfix is golden." - Bessie Cooper [\[1\]](https://capgo.app/)

-Capgo also supports user access control, making it easier to assign permissions and monitor specific groups during testing.
+CodePushGo also supports user access control, making it easier to assign permissions and monitor specific groups during testing.
 Use the platform’s analytics to track performance and decide the best time for a full rollout [\[1\]](https://capgo.app/).

 ## Update Performance Tracking